 A revised site plan was submitted following the decision of Preshute Parish Council to withdraw from the MANP in July 2020 as shown overleaf.
-The site was considered as part of final Options 3 and 4.
+The site was considered as part of final Options 3, 4 and 6.
+The latest site plan and additional information follows the July 2020 site plan below.